webedia-udg/wgs/README.md

 ## Tribute

-This project was heavily inspired by [Harry Roberts grid system](https://github.com/csswizardry/csswizardry-grids)
+This project was heavily inspired by [Harry Roberts grid system](https://github.com/csswizardry/csswizardry-grids) for the grid part, and [sass-mq](https://github.com/sass-mq/sass-mq) for the modulable mq() mixin.